 Ergonomics is the scientific study of human work and considers the capabilities and limits of the worker during interaction with tools, equipment, work methods, tasks, and the working environment.
 It is, “fitting the task to the person and not the person to the task”.

 Wellesley College recognizes the importance of proper work environments and the prevention of cumulative trauma disorders (CTDs) as part of its overall safety effort.
 Promoting faculty, staff and student well-being is an essential part of maintaining an effective environmental health and safety program.
-This policy covers ergonomically-related health concerns that may be caused by current work practices.

 Office of Environmental Health and Safety (EH&S)

 The Office of EH&S shall maintain the ergonomics program to meet in-house needs and comply with applicable regulations and standards as well as:

 - Conduct ergonomic evaluations for individuals as appropriate;